MRsanjuedit/MRsanjuedit/README.md

 📚 **Learning**: Whisper-free voice apps 🗣️, decentralized infra for real-world use 🌍, and how not to over-engineer 😅
 🛠️ **Building**:
 - `E&DaaS` 🔐 – Encryption & Decryption as a Service, focused on user-side privacy
-- `Hey Mojo` 🎙️ – Offline Voice Assistant with hotkeys and whisper-free wake-word magic
+- `Hey Mojo` 🎙️ – Offline Voice Assistant built like my own JARVIS 😁
 - `BYOD CLI` 🧰 – Bring Your Own Database: flexible tooling for backend devs who know what they want
-😄 **Fun fact**: I once spent 2 hours naming a variable because naming things is harder than writing code 🧠
+😄 **Fun fact**: I once spent 2 hours naming a variable… and it’s still called `temp` 🤷

 ---